ihmwg/IHMCIF/overview.md

 to generate a map).
 Those used by the Sali lab in the Nup84 study were uploaded to GitHub and then archived at zenodo.org, which assigns a permanent DOI, in this case [10.5281/zenodo.46266](http://dx.doi.org/10.5281/zenodo.46266).
+In other cases the data may be available in the supplementary information of a publication, in which case the published-assigned DOI can be used.